Friendship has always been important to me. Never more than now.

 I see the logic – that ultimately, only super close friendships should really matter.

-Although, I’m finding it hard to figure out who is “Tier 1″/”Corner Four”, or which relationships are worth the investment of time and effort in maintaining them as Tier 1/Corner Four.
+Although, it’s sometimes hard to figure out who is worth the investment of time and effort.

-Also, how many friends can be Tier 1/Corner Four before the model becomes unsustainable?
+Also, how many friends can be Tier 1/Quadrant 1 before the model becomes unsustainable?